Elastohydrodynamics of 3D chemically active filaments: Discussion

 At very low $\elastohydronum$, elasticity dominates activity and filaments relax towards their rigid behaviour.
 Once $\elastohydronum$ reaches a threshold value, we observe buckling phenomena that induce subsequent planar motion.
+This buckling is reminiscent of classical Euler buckling in beams and rods as the compressive load (here, due to viscous forcing) is increased.
 For Janus filaments, this buckling precipitates the onset of swimming behaviour; for the Saturn filaments, this transitions the dynamics from translation to rotation.
 Increasing the elastohydrodynamic number further, early-time planar motion is seen to become unstable, and fully three-dimensional helical motion emerges.
+For the antisymmetric Saturn filaments, this occurred very soon after the buckling transition, and further study is needed to determine whether any planar states are stable on long-times for these filaments.
+We observe that the out-of-plane transition is typically preceded by a localised increase in torsion near the least curved section of the filament, and this instability may allow for the relaxation of elastic energies in highly curved filaments by deforming out-of plane.
 At very high $\elastohydronum$, the filaments are easily deformed by the activity-induced viscous forces, leading to rapid shape changes that appear as diffusive-like motion.

-This sequence of behaviours with increasing activity is similar to that seen in other models of active and forced elastic filaments, which often show regimes of linear, planar and three-dimensional motion \citep[e.g.~][]{duRoure2019dynamics,laskar2013hydrodynamic,clarke2024bifurcations,altunkeyik2025dynamics}.
+These types of behaviours are similar to those seen in other models of active and forced elastic filaments, which often show regimes of linear, planar and three-dimensional motion \citep[e.g.~][]{duRoure2019dynamics,laskar2013hydrodynamic,clarke2024bifurcations,altunkeyik2025dynamics}.
 However, we note that the details of the motion depend sensitively on the nature of the activity/forcing and the applied boundary conditions.
-For instance, in other systems we see different ordering of modes, at different parameter values, with different shape transitions.
+For instance, as the strength of activity is increased, clamped filaments with follower forces have been seen to exhibit an initial three-dimensional whirling motion before planar deformation \citep{clarke2024bifurcations}; instead we observe an initial planar instability, with three-dimensional motion occurring for higher values of activity.
+We expect that, in other systems, we shall see different ordering of modes, at different parameter values, with different shape transitions.
+Further study is needed to determine whether the behaviour seen here is characteristic of free-swimming elastic active filaments, or specific to chemoelastohydrodynamic filaments.